Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Introduction

 Liquid democracy (LD) is a collective decision making method that lies between representative democracy and direct democracy.
 In LD, an agent can choose to either vote directly or to select another agent as their proxy.
 Unlike classic proxy voting, the delegation is transitive; this means that the proxy may delegate their voting weight further, creating delegation paths along which the voting weight flows and accumulates.

-To illustrate the mechanics of LD, let $\{a,b,c,d,e\}$ be a set of five agents.
-If $a$ delegates her voting weight to $b$, $b$ delegates to $c$, and $d$ and $e$ do not delegate their vote to anyone, then the distribution of voting weight in the set is: agent $d$ has a voting weight of 4 (the votes of agents $c$, $b$, and $a$, plus her own vote), agent $e$ has a voting weight of 1, and the rest have 0 voting weight.
-If instead agent $b$ delegates to agent $e$, then the distribution is 2 for agent $d$, 3 for agent $e$, and 0 for the rest.
-If further agent $e$ delegates to agent $a$, then a delegation cycle is produced since each one in turn delegates back to another one in the cycle.
-In most articles and practical implementations of LD such cycles are usually ignored with their votes considered as null.

 Over the past decade, several practical implementations of LD have been conducted \cite{10years}.
 Notable examples include Zupa \cite{zupa}, which was employed by the Student Union of the Faculty of Information Studies in Novo mesto, Slovenia; LiquidFeedback \cite{LF}, which was used by the German Pirate Party; and Sovereign \cite{siri}[Section 2], a blockchain-based platform developed and utilized by the Democracy Earth Foundation in Argentina.
-Of these implementations, the use of LiquidFeedback by the German Pirate Party is the best documented in literature and will be considered as a benchmark for LD practical applications throughout this work \footnote{It is worth noting the findings obtained in \cite{revel22}, wherein the authors experimentally implement liquid democracy systems focused on binary problems.
-This study found that higher-expertise voters are less likely to delegate their vote in liquid democracy than lower-expertise voters, and the average expertise of voters who delegate is lower than the expertise of those receiving delegations, suggesting that delegation behaviors meet the conditions for positive theoretical guarantees.}.
+Of these implementations, the use of LiquidFeedback by the German Pirate Party is the best documented in the literature and will be considered as a benchmark for LD practical applications throughout this work.

 Proxy voting models have been studied since Carroll's work in 1884 \cite{1884}.
-In the last decade, these models have been investigated by political science \cite{green} and artificial intelligence communities \cite{brandt}.
+In the last decade, these models have been investigated by the political science \cite{green} and artificial intelligence communities \cite{brandt,chris_grossi}.
 Subsequent research has focused on potential improvements and modifications, as well as possible weaknesses of these models \cite{potentials_prob,brill_talmon,critique,indefense,procaccia}, among others.
 For a comprehensive review of this topic see \cite{10years} and the references therein.

+Recently, there has been an increasing interest in examining the existence of equilibrium states in these systems from a game theory perspective \cite{grossi,game}.
+Particularly, in \cite{game} the authors establish that the classical model of liquid democracy generally lacks equilibrium states.
+To address this problem, one may consider a model that allows delegation to multiple agents through the use of mixed strategies.
+However, while this model ensures the existence of equilibrium states, it becomes evident that it does not preserve desirable properties for a liquid democracy model.

+The aim of this work is to provide a model of liquid democracy that ensures the existence of equilibrium states while simultaneously preserving desirable properties in a liquid democracy system.
+The proposed model also generalizes the single delegation paradigm by allowing delegation to multiple agents.